Undergraduate Certificate in International Development II

-The course is divided into three termly units taught via a regular monthly day school at the Institute of Continuing Education.
-The content of the face-to-face teaching sessions will be consolidated through on-line teaching each term via the course's Virtual Learning Environment.
-Before booking a place on the course please make sure that you can meet the attendance requirements of the course and be able to attend a minimum of two-thirds of the day schools per term.
+The Certificate is divided into three termly units taught via a regular monthly day school at the Institute of Continuing Education.
+The content of the face-to-face teaching sessions will be consolidated through on-line teaching each term via the a Virtual Learning Environment.

 This unit will cover the evolution of key concepts and theories of development and will analyse how development theory has translated into practice.

-Day schools are on Fridays at the Institute of Continuing Education on the following 3 dates: October 4th, November 1st and December 6th 2013.
+Day schools are on Fridays at the Institute of Continuing Education on the following 3 dates: 2, 30 October and 27 November 2015.

 This unit examines "poverty" and the politics behind aid, debt and trade, while highlighting the key players and approaches working towards the eradication of poverty.

-Day schools are on Fridays at the Institute of Continuing Education on the following 4 dates: January 10th, February 7th, March 7th and April 4th 2014.
+Day schools are on Fridays at the Institute of Continuing Education on the following 3 dates: 8 January, 5 February, 4 March 2016.